christrain91/engineering-test-ui/README.md

 npm install
 ```

-To build the app run:
+To build the app:

 ```bash
 npm run build
 ```

-To start the app
+To start the app:

 ```bash
 npm start